 At Lehigh University's P.C.
-Rossin College of Engineering and Applied Science, the First-Year Rossin Experience (FYRE) curriculum is built around a series of immersive, project-based modules that give students real engineering experience from day one.
+Rossin College of Engineering and Applied Science, the First-Year Rossin Engineering (FYRE) curriculum is built around a series of immersive, project-based modules that give students real engineering experience from day one.
 Each FYRE academic module blends technical fundamentals with hands-on design, experimentation, and teamwork, allowing students to explore different disciplines before declaring a major.

 These seven-week modules are designed to make the first year of engineering both engaging and meaningful—helping students understand how engineering impacts the world and where they fit within it.
 Each FYRE module offers students a chance to learn by doing—a core value of Lehigh’s approach to engineering education.
 Through project-based teamwork, exposure to multiple disciplines, and early engagement with professional tools, FYRE ensures that first-year students don’t just study engineering—they start becoming engineers from their very first semester.

-Design & Making Foundations Module
+Design & Making

 The Design & Making Foundations Module introduces students to the creative, hands-on practice of bringing ideas to life—skills that form the foundation of every engineering discipline.
 Over seven weeks, students gain practical experience with modern makerspace tools and technologies such as 3D printing, laser cutting, Arduino programming, and basic electronics.
 They learn to design and prototype with purpose, emphasizing iterative design, safety, and precision.